joshribakoff/graphql-demo/README.md

 Next, consider that the description property is missing from the list of biases returned by `list()`, it only returned a list of partial biases.
 They are missing their descriptions.

-If & *only if* the user asked for the descriptions, the GraphQL resolver iterates the resolvers again, and ends up down on the `bias.description` resolver, which uses the `description()` function to resolve the description for the partial bias object into a complete (from the query's perspective) hydrated object.
+If & *only if* the user asked for the descriptions, the GraphQL resolver iterates the resolvers again, and ends up down on the `bias.description` resolver, which uses the `description()` function to resolve the description for the partial bias object into a bias object complete enough to fulfill the query.
+This ensures if the user does NOT select bias.description, there is no superfluous calls to the backend or extra junk in the response which wasn't needed.
 ```js
   Query: {
     list: () => {